 This was my photography assistant yesterday.

 I know it can be expensive to knit up a jacket or shawl and if you look at an acrylic jacket in the department store, you might wonder why you'd choose home knitting.
 Well, what you'll create will be from your heart, it will be unique and the quality will be far superior to the cheap imports.
 When you touch hand-knitted jumpers or socks, it's not line after line of rigid perfect knitting, it's a celebration of home production and individuality.
 If you can't afford to buy new wool, look around your thrift shops and see if there are any pure wool jumpers or cardigans there.
 If you can get hold of one that is bigger than the size you want, you'll be able to unravel it and use that wool.
 Wool is very long lasting and forgiving.
-It can be unravelled and re-knitted many times - each time producing a one of a kind garment.
+It can be unravelled and re-knit many times - each time producing a one of a kind garment.
 You can do that with the wool you buy too.
 If you decide you don't like something you've knitted, undo it, wind it up into balls and rework the yarn in a pattern you love.

 What's on your needles right now?
 What's your next project?